Calming The Storm Of Caregiver Stress To Prevent Elder Abuse

-Family members are increasingly stepping up to the plate, unaware that caregiver stress and burnout are often pre-cursors to elder abuse.
+Family are increasingly stepping up to the plate, unaware that caregiver stress and burnout can be pre-cursors to elder abuse.

-What Are the Caregiving Stressors That Lead to Elder Abuse?
+What Are the Caregiving Stressors That Lead to Burnout?

 In recent years, the baby boomer generation is starting to enter the senior season of life.
 For many of them, their adult children are honoring their wishes to let them age in place.
 Adult children take on the task of caring for elderly parents in addition to working full-time, caring for their own families, and managing their own households.

-You might think that a spousal caregiver poses less risk for elder abuse than an adult child caregiver, but that isn't necessarily true.
-After a spouse's medical crisis, the other spouse needs to take over managing finances-many of them for the first time.
-Spouses often soon find out that caring for their spouse requires more hours than a full-time job, which places their own safety and well-being at risk.
+You might think that a spousal caregiver poses less risk for causing harm than an adult child caregiver, but that isn't necessarily true.
+After a spouse's medical crisis, the other spouse needs to take over managing life and the home—many of them for the first time.
+Spouses often find out that caring for their spouse requires more hours than a full-time job, which places their own safety and well-being at risk.

-Past relationships are a major factor in connecting caregiver stress with elder abuse.
+Past relationships are a major factor in connecting caregiver stress with maltreatment.
 Sometimes adult children cave in to unreasonable caregiving demands by their parents or siblings.
-Adult children who need to move in with aging parents to care for them may feel resentful, especially if family relations were stressed before formal caregiving started.
+Adult children who need to move in with aging parents to care for them may feel resentful and/or guilty, especially if family relations were stressed before formal caregiving began.

-Spouses who were unhappy or abused during the marriage may use the season of spousal caregiving as a time for vengeance towards a fragile, helpless spouse.
+Spouses who were unhappy or harmed during the marriage may use the season of spousal caregiving as a time for vengeance toward a fragile, helpless spouse.

-It's easy to see how these kinds of issues can quickly fuse together to create the perfect storm for elder abuse.
+It's easy to see how these kinds of issues can quickly fuse together to create the perfect storm.

-Are All Senior Caregivers at Risk of Elder Abuse?
+Are All Senior Caregivers at Risk of Causing Harm?

-Given a state of complete and utter exhaustion, anyone is capable of abusing an elderly person.
+When put in a position that can lead to a state of complete and utter exhaustion, anyone is capable of inappropriate and even harmful behavior.
 Senior caregiving is physically, emotionally, and mentally draining, especially when caregiving is long-term.
 Senior caregivers report the following symptoms of eldercare burnout:

 - Negative attitude